 Charles Anderson, partner, Barbara Webb, associate and Karen Phull, partner, Farrer & Co

 12.00PM - 12.30PMCase study: Unlocking the value of co-location

 In an environment of rising property values and maintenance costs, charities are being charged with doing more with less.
 Drawing on her practical experience, Jane Petit will share the strategy, as well as the key successes & challenges, behind office co-location; how to select your partners, how to implement this change in practice, and how office sharing can go beyond the financial contributions, to foster a truly reciprocal relationship.

-Jane Petit, hospice director, Sue Ryder Thorpe Hall Hospice
+Jane Petit, former hospice director, Sue Ryder Thorpe Hall Hospice

 12.30PM - 1.00PMInnovation spotlight: chaired by Antonia Swinson, chief executive, Ethical Property Foundation

 "If you always do what you always did, you will always get what you always got".
 Our innovation spotlight will feature a handful of speed pitches; draw inspiration from our quick-fire speakers as they showcase how to approach property a little differently.

 - "How the first not-for-profit members' club is tackling homelessness"